There are many benefits when it comes to leasing a vehicle, and those benefits don’t stop when it comes to your taxes.

 Can you claim back VAT on your car lease payments?

-This is bolted onto your monthly lease payments, and includes things like scheduled services, tyre repairs, MOTs and all your disposable bits.
-This allows for easy budgeting, which can be invaluable, especially in the current climate.
+This includes things like scheduled services, tyre repairs, MOTs and all your disposable bits and bobs.

-We know that you’ve got enough on your plate already without adding extra hassle trying to figure out depreciation and rising costs.
+We know that you’ve got enough on your plate already without adding extra hassle trying to figure out depreciation and surprise rising costs.
+Leasing has got your back.

 Genesis GV60